voxpupuli/puppet-icinga/README.md

 Addtition a connection to a worker is configured.
 By default the zone for the server is named `main`.
 When `config_server` is enabled directories are managed for all zones, including the worker and global zones.

-IMPORTANT: A alpha numeric String has to be set to `icinga::ticket_salt` in Hiera to protect the CA!
+IMPORTANT: A alpha numeric String has to be set to `ticket_salt` in Hiera to protect the CA!
+An alternative is to set `icinga::ticket_salt` in a hiera common section for all agents, workers and servers.

 The associated worker could look like this: